Salt Lake City

 Park Ranger locations can be found on this map.

-Ambassadors are currently working in the downtown Central Business District, Rio Grande, North Temple, Ballpark, and Central City neighborhoods.
+Ambassadors currently work in the downtown Central Business District, Rio Grande, North Temple, Ballpark, and Central City neighborhoods.